newrelic/nri-prometheus/README.md

 > 🚧 Important Notice
 >
-> Prometheus Open Metrics integration for Kubernetes has been discontinued and will only be supported until the end of June 2023.
+> Prometheus Open Metrics integration for Kubernetes has been discontinued and will only be supported until the end of January 2024.
 >
 > See how to install the [Prometheus agent](https://docs.newrelic.com/docs/infrastructure/prometheus-integrations/install-configure-prometheus-agent/install-prometheus-agent/) to understand its benefits and get a full visibility of your Prometheus workloads running in a Kubernetes cluster.
 >